-We received 179 responses from individual survivors and two from victim/survivor organisations to the consultation.
-We are extremely grateful to everyone who took the time to complete the questionnaire.
+We are pleased to say we had a very strong response.
+We received 179 responses from individual survivors and two from victim/survivor organisations.
+We are extremely grateful to all of you who took the time to complete the questionnaire.

-CELCIS is now analysing the responses to the questionnaire, and will prepare a factual summary report on this for sharing and discussing with the InterAction Action Plan Review Group.
-It will then be published on the CELCIS website.
+CELCIS is now analysing the responses to the questionnaire, and will prepare a factual summary report on this, first for discussion with the InterAction Action Plan Review Group.
+It will then be published on this website.
 The analysis process includes independent oversight and verification.

-The Review Group will also discuss what's required to develop the options paper for Scottish Government to consider, and the timing for submitting this to them.
-The options paper will include recommendations for Scottish Government to consider when making its decision on whether to establish a financial compensation/redress scheme.
-Research into the international redress experience will feed into this paper.
+The Review Group will also discuss what's required in order to develop the options paper for Scottish Government to consider when making its decision on whether to establish a financial compensation/redress scheme for survivors of abuse in care, and the timing for submitting this paper.

-The Review Group is balancing the need to ensure that this work is thorough and robust with the desire to move forward quickly.
+CELCIS, in partnership with The Review Group, is balancing the need to ensure that this work is thorough and robust with the desire to move forward quickly to the next stage.

 If you become upset and you need immediate help, please contact one of the following support services:

 Breathing Space is a free, confidential phone and web based service for people in Scotland.

 Monday to Friday: 6pm – 2am